Ongoing Professional Learning

 Guiding Questions:

-What opportunities are there for staff to participate in culturally responsive-related professional learning outside of the building (e.g. conferences, presentations, etc.)?
-In what ways do we provide staff with opportunities to share what they have learned and contribute to future staff development?
+What opportunities are there for staff to participate in -related professional learning outside of the building (e.g., conferences, workshops, presentations, etc.)?
+How do we provide opportunities for staff to share what they have learned and contribute to future staff development?

 Exploring

-We identify and offer few opportunities for staff to participate in culturally responsive-related professional learning outside of the building.
+We identify and offer few opportunities (around once per year) for staff to participate in culturally responsive-related professional learning outside of the building (e.g., conferences, workshops, presentations, etc.).

 Growing

-We identify and offer regular opportunities for staff to participate in culturally responsive-related professional learning outside of the building.
+We identify and offer some opportunities (about 2-3 times per year) for staff to participate in culturally responsive-related professional learning outside of the building.

 Utilizing

-We identify and offer regular opportunities for staff to participate in culturally responsive-related professional learning outside of the building and provide time for them to share their learning with their colleagues.
+We identify and offer regular opportunities (about 3+ times per year) for staff to participate in culturally responsive-related professional learning outside of the building and provide time for them to share their learning with their colleagues.

 Transforming

-We identify and offer regular opportunities for staff to participate in culturally responsive-related professional learning outside of the building and provide time for them to share their learning with their colleagues and ask them to contribute to staff development ideas.
+We identify and offer regular opportunities (about 3+ times per year) for staff to participate in culturally responsive-related professional learning outside of the building and provide time for them to share their learning with their colleagues and ask them to contribute to staff development ideas based on what they learned.

 Selected Rating: None